Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 Discard all cards from the evaluated evidence pile.

-**Exception: the first round is safe.** The loupe just returns to the first suspect _without_ evaluating a pile.
+**Exception: the first review is safe.** The loupe wraps around _without_ evaluating a pile.
 You can disable this rule on advanced sets (where murdering is harder) or if you don't want it.

 Finally, all players fill up their hand.
 Starting with the active player, take clockwise turns drawing your hand **back up to the hand limit** (default = 4):
 * Pick as many cards as needed from the market.